Eomm/blog-posts/posts/bonus-pokedex.md

 With the previous setup, we are granting to any `anonymous` users the `find` operation while blocking the `save` (aka `insert` and `update`) and the `delete` ones.
 This example is simple with `true` and `false` values, but every rule item may contain more complex checks as [broadly documented](https://oss.platformatic.dev/docs/reference/db/authorization/rules).

+Restarting our Platformatic service with the new configuration, will block any `DELETE` or `PATCH` calls to our endpoints 🛡️

 ### How to deploy it?

 This step is always a pain for me because I need to search for a small and free infrastructure where I can publish my experiments and skill up - possibly without providing my credit card!